Writing a legally binding Will is not difficult. You just need to understand and follow the requirements.

 In other words, it means you understand what a Will is, what your assets are, you know the people named in the Will, and what signing the document means.
 However, there could be exceptions to the age eligibility if you are in the military, married, or legally emancipated.

-How to Write a Will Canada in 7 Steps
+How to Write a Will Canada in 7 Simple Steps

 If you have unpaid debts at the time of your death, they will be repaid with the assets from your estate.
 What is remaining of your property will be used to settle funeral charges and estate taxes (if needed).
 Your heirs will then divide the rest.

-Step 3 (How to Write a Will): Decide What You’ll be Leaving & to Whom
+3. Decide What You’ll Be Leaving & to Whom

 You can leave a universal legacy, that is, you leave your entire assets to one or more people.
 Something like: “I leave all of my property to my daughter, Jane.”
 Another option is to leave a part of your assets or a class of assets, (real estate, furniture, jewelry, etc.) to different people.